klaufir216/edsync/README.md

 ### `edsync update-catalog` (ran by distributor)

-* create `edsync-catalog.sha3`, containing the SHA3 hashes of all files under the current directory (ignores files specified in `.edsyncignore`)
+* creates `edsync-catalog.sha3`, containing the SHA3 hashes of all files under the current directory (ignores files specified in `.edsyncignore`)

-* create `edsync-catalog.sig`, the signature for `edsync-catalog.sha3` based on the private key in `HOME\.edsync-signer-keypair`
+* creates `edsync-catalog.sig`, the signature for `edsync-catalog.sha3` based on the private key in `HOME\.edsync-signer-keypair`

 ### `edsync make-source-json [url]` (ran by distributor)